 The 6.53″ FHD+ display is passable as well, topping out at 500nits of brightness, which is good enough for most use scenarios.
 Consuming content on this screen won’t blow your mind, but it’s definitely good enough for just watching videos or taking photos.

-For people who still want the headphone jack, you’ll be pleased to know that the 3.5mm jack is still present on the Note 8 Pro.
+For people who still want to use wired earphones, you’ll be pleased to know that the 3.5mm port is still present on the Note 8 Pro.
 As for speakers, the bottom-firing speaker is unfortunately not that loud.
 I do recommend using earphones if watching videos or playing games.

 Overall, it’s a decent phone for the price, and if you’re looking for a phone that is able to take 64MP images, your choice right now is only between the Note 8 Pro or the considerably more expensive Vivo NEX 3.